mjmeilahn/javascript-challenges/README.md

 5. Staircase - Return an Nth amount staircase of #'s

 6. Mini/Max Sum - Return the minimum & maximum sum from an array

+7. Birthday Cake Candles - Return how many instances of largest numbers within an array